rreemmii-dev/Clash-Of-Clans-Discord-Bot/Commands.md

 ### `/user_info`

-Show Clash of Clans linked accounts, when the member joined Discord / this server and their avatar
+Show Clash of Clans linked accounts, when the user joined Discord / this server and their avatar

 *Options:* `user`